10X Genomics Visium

 Fresh frozen OCT embedded tissue, with intact morphology and high RNA quality.

-Please keep in mind that the maximum size of the tissue block has to be 6x6mm (not larger than the predefined capture area of the array).
+Please keep in mind that the maximum size of the tissue block has to be no more than 6x6mm (not larger than the predefined capture area of the array).

 How to evaluate the sample quality

-We check your samples upon arrival, however we still require our users to do their own QC steps before sending samples.
+We require our users to do their own QC steps before sending samples.
 For this library prep method, we require:

 - RIN value > 7 (if possible)